-Hungary To Stop Issuing Work Visas to 3 Countries, Ghanaian Job Seekers on Alert
+Hungary to Stop Issuing Work Visas to 3 Countries, Ghanaian Job Seekers on Alert

-Hungary To Stop Issuing Work Visas to 3 Countries, Ghanaian Job Seekers on Alert
+Hungary to Stop Issuing Work Visas to 3 Countries, Ghanaian Job Seekers on Alert

-• The Government of Hungary has triggered reactions in the wake of its announcement regarding the issuance of work visas
+• The Government of Hungary triggered reactions in the wake of its announcement regarding the issuance of work visas

 The government of Hungary has announced a major decision regarding the issuance of work visas.